How Students Find Ideas for Books and Articles to Read in Accelerated Reader

 Book and Article Ideas

 On the Reading tab, students will see suggestions for articles they can read now.
 If your school has myON, students may also see ideas for books they can read now in myON.
+Note: If you use the Article Quiz Availability preference to turn off articles for a school, students will not see the "Articles You Can Read Now" area.

 Under Discover Books, students will see Top Book Ideas for You, Nonfiction Book Ideas, and Award-Winning Book Ideas.
 Students will see a series of book covers below each heading (as shown below).

 Under Discover Articles, students will see Top Articles Ideas for You and the article categories.
+(If your school has articles turned off in the Article Quiz Availability preference, students don't see the Discover Articles area.)

 Accelerated Reader suggests books and articles for students based on: